firsttris/ccu-addon-mui/README.md

   - Show open percentage
   - Open/Close
   - Stop
   - Set the open percentage of the blinds by clicking on them.
-(To this to work properly you need to measure and configuring the opening and closing times for your blinds in the CCU3.)
+  *(For this to work properly you need to measure and configure the opening and closing times for your blinds in the CCU3.)*

 [Door Operator](src/controls/DoorControl.tsx)